Winter Walk: 16.2km (10 miles).

 Outlines of the two walks and their constituent parts are as follows:

-PART ONE (2.2km or 1.4 miles) follows a quiet and pretty lane from near Balcombe station.
-It gives a shorter start to the walk than Part One of the Summer Walk.
+PART ONE (2.1km/1.3 miles) follows a quiet and pretty lane from near Balcombe station.
+It gives a shorter start to the walk than part one of the Summer Walk.

-PART TWO (6.3km or 3.9 miles) takes you down into the valley and under the Ouse Valley Viaduct - a surprisingly impressive structure, built in 1842 for the London to Brighton Line - before climbing up to Ardingly reservoir and village.
+PART TWO (6.7km/4.1 miles) takes you down into the valley and under the Ouse Valley Viaduct - a surprisingly impressive structure, built in 1842 for the London to Brighton Line - before climbing up to Ardingly reservoir and village.

-PART THREE (7.7 miles or 4.7 miles) goes from Ardingly village back down to the reservoir, and along its edge to Balcombe for tea.
+PART THREE (7.4 miles or 4.6 miles) goes from Ardingly village back down to the reservoir and along its edge to Balcombe for tea.

-PART TWO (5.8km or 3.6 miles) is a higher level route to Ardingly than its winter walk counterpart, which has some nice views down onto the reservoir in its latter stages.
+PART TWO (5.6km/3.5 miles) is a higher level route to Ardingly than its winter walk counterpart, which has some nice views down onto the reservoir in its latter stages.

-PART THREE (9.6km or 6 miles) follows the High Weald Landscape Trail from Ardingly village up hill and down dale to Wakehurst Place, owned by the National Trust, but home to Kew's "country garden" and the Millennium Seedbank.
-From there you are reversing the start of the Balcombe to East Grinstead walk in Time Out Country Walks Volume 1
+PART THREE and FOUR (combined 9.3km/5.8 miles) follow the High Weald Landscape Trail from Ardingly village over hilly territory to Wakehurst Place, owned by the National Trust, but home to Kew's "country garden" and the Millennium Seedbank.
+From there you cross two more valleys to get back to Balcombe.

 After the walk, we would love to get your feedback